Lorti/manu.ninja/_posts/2017-05-30-webgl-three-js-annotations.md

 ### Load the Annotation Marker in the 3D Scene

 A sprite is a plane that always faces towards the camera, which is exactly what we want for the annotation marker.
-You can load the texture by passing the canvas element to `THREE.CanvasTexture()`{:.js} and create a sprite material with `depthTest`{:.js} and `depthWrite`{:.js} set to `false`{:.js}.
-This will draw the marker always on top of your object.
+You can convert your drawing to a texture by passing the canvas element to `THREE.CanvasTexture`{:.js}, which is then used for a `THREE.SpriteMaterial`{:.js}. `depthTest`{:.js} and `depthWrite`{:.js} set to `false`{:.js}, which tells three.js to always draw the marker on top of the object.

 ``` js
 const numberTexture = new THREE.CanvasTexture(